fleetcoder/disinfo_filter/README.md

   python3 train_tensorflow.py

-## Classify a news article as disinformation with the filter:
+## Classify a news article as disinformation or not with the filter:

 (example.py)